aimeos/aimeos-typo3-dist/README.md

 - In case there is no page tree, go to the extension manager and un-/reinstall aimeos_dist and aimeos.
 - In case there are no products, go to the extension manager and click on the Aimeos update script.
+- To check the login functionality, you first need to assign a password to *customer_1@example.com*!

 ## Customize your Aimeos distribution